DhyeyB/terraform-amplify/readme.md

 This guide outlines the steps to set up AWS Amplify using Terraform or AWS CLI for your project.

 ## Clone the Repository
-To get started, clone the repository to your local machine using the following command: git clone <repository URL>
+To get started, clone the repository to your local machine using the following command: <br>
+`git clone <repository URL>`

 ## Setting Up AWS Amplify with Terraform